Programme

 - V3

-- Team competition (all teams are allowed to participate), the competition consists of a compulsory round and a free test round
+- The competition consists of a compulsory test and a freestyle test

-- For the total results, the marks out of the two rounds are added and divided by two
+- The results from the two tests are added and divided by 2

 Vaulting